Start » Colombia » How to Explore the Tayrona National Park in Colombia

 There are also a limited number of bungalows/cabanas at the campsites, but these are relatively expensive.
 Make sure to book in advance!

-- Cabanas Arrecifes – as mentioned this complex makes the best impression and offers the fairest prices, the bungalows are quite large and can be booked from €20.
-Therfore this spot is my personal tip for bungalows in the Tayrona National Park.
+• Cabanas Arrecifes – as mentioned this complex makes the best impression and offers the fairest prices, the bungalows are quite large and can be booked from €20.
+Therefore this spot is my personal tip for bungalows in the Tayrona National Park.

 Contrary to many websites and advertisements on the relevant booking platforms, there are only a handful of hotels within the park.
 Below I list the best options directly in the park and I strongly advise you to book in advance because of demand.
 If you reserve via Booking you often even get better prices with early bird and Genius discounts.

-- Hostal Zirumake (NEW in 2023) – This hostel is located near the Jasayma Hotel and has just opened.
+• Hostal Zirumake (opened in 2023) – This hostel is located near the Jasayma Hotel and is now in its second year.
 The value for money is unbeatable, you can choose from a handful of small bungalows, breakfast is included in the price, too.
 A stay in a double room (shared bathroom) including breakfast for 2 people from €26.

-- Ecohabs Bamboo Tayrona (NEW in 2023) – also this one is a new addtion to the Tayrona National Park Hotels within the park limits.
-It just opened its doors and is located in the same area of the Tayrona National Park as the previous tips.
-However, the equipment of the bungalows is a bit more upscale (air conditioning), especially as far as the bathroom is concerned (whirlpool).
-Overnight stay in a double room including breakfast for 2 people from €100.
+• Ecohabs Bamboo Tayrona (opened in 2023) – a fairly new addition to the Tayrona National Park Hotels within the park limits.
+It is located in the same area of the Tayrona National Park as the previous tips.
+However, the bungalows are a bit more upscale (air conditioning), especially regarding the bathrooms (whirlpool).
+An night in a double room including breakfast for 2 people starts at €100.

-- Ecohabs Tequendama Playa Cañaveral (Luxury) – if you are looking for something very special, the EcoHabs are the right pick.
+• Ecohabs Tequendama Playa Cañaveral (Luxury) – if you are looking for something very special, the EcoHabs are the right pick.
 As previously mentioned, these are right at the start of the hiking trail that leads to all the Tayrona National Park beaches.
 The location and luxury of the Ecohabs is unique in the park and guarantees an unforgettable time.
-Overnight stay in a double room including breakfast for 2 people from €160 with an early bird discount (via Booking).
+The rates for a double room including breakfast for 2 people starts at €160 (early bird discount via Booking).

 One of my tips for the date the Tayrona National Park is closed or to crowded is to head over to Costeño Beach.
 This beautiful beach is only 10 minutes from the park and has a small number of hostels and small resorts.
 In contrast to the Tayrona National Park, things are still very tranquil and relaxed here, but the scenery is quite similar.

-Especially when the park is closed, it is advisable to spend 1-2 days here for pure relaxation.
+Especially when the park is closed, it is advisable to spend 1-2 days here for pure relaxation and to spot some of the unique species who call this park their home.
 Otherwise, you can also combine your visit to the park with a stay here, since the main entrance can be reached easily by moto taxi.

 We stayed at Tayrona Tented Lodge (Costeno Beach) and I can highly recommend it.
 The accommodation is a little more comfortable than the surrounding hostels.
 The bungalows are large enough for 2-3 people, have their own bathroom and include full board.
-The staff is friendly and the location is fantastic (right by the beach, also there's a cool bar next door).
+The staff is friendly and the location is fantastic (right by the beach, also there's a cool bar next door – see below).
 The package makes it a great deal.
 Highly recommended!

 6) Tours